sp1099/Head_Soccer/README.md

 ## Frameworks

 Pygame was used as the framework for the Head-Soccer project.
 Here the sprite class plays an important role to easily detect the collision of two objects.
+It also allows to easily load image files and transform them, as well as position and display them on the screen.
+The pygame Clock Object furthermore keeps track of the FPS of the game.

 ## Start the game